TreZc0/ap-tracker/docs/customTrackers.md

 Note that the changes only take affect the moment you connect to the Archipelago server, they will not update while you are already connected.

+## Getting a template
+You can copy the example here [Ori_BF_custom_example.json](./examples/Ori_BF_custom_example.json), or if you open the developer tools when using the default tracker, it will log the result of the default categorization.
+You can copy this object (in chrome right-click the object => copy object) and paste it into a json document so you can modify it.
+(This is how I created the example)

 ## General structure
 The json file must have the following structure:
 ```json